AustP/react-flux/README.md

 Notice that our side-effect runner is indeed executing a side-effect, i.e. it is making a request to our backend server to see if the username/password are correct.
 If it is correct, a JWT token will be returned which we then want to save in our store so we can use it later.
 We save it by returning a reducer function that takes the current state of the store and returns the new state with the new token.

+react-flux freezes the state whenever it is updated so you are required to return a new state object whenever you are reducing the state.
+It is not a deep freeze so be careful not to mutate any objects that you might include in the state.

 *NOTE: Side-effect runners are not required to return reducer functions.*
-*NOTE: react-flux uses Immutable.js while reducing and selecting for easier state management.*

 ### Accessing the State